Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 Our Father in heaven, hallowed be your name.
 God is holy.
 He is Lord of all.
 We are all equal before him.
 The prayer addresses “our father,” not “my father.”

-Acknowledging God’s holiness, our subordinate position relative to him, and our equal rank with others aligns our self-regard with God’s perspective.
+Acknowledging God’s holiness, our subordinate position relative to him, and our equal standing with others aligns our self-regard with God’s perspective.

 Your kingdom come, your will be done, on earth as it is in heaven.
 God is sovereign in every realm—seen and unseen.
 His will always prevails in the end.

 Nonetheless, asking him to prioritize his will over ours affirms our agreement that his ideas and methods are superior to ours.
-Moreover, it expresses trust in his character.
+It also expresses trust in his character.

 Give us this day our daily bread.
-Praying for the needs of others, in addition to our own, evidences our faith in God, the supplier of all good things.
+Praying for others’ needs, in addition to our own, demonstrates our faith in God, the supplier of all good things.

 We know he will take care of us, so we ask him to provide for those around us who are struggling.

-Intercession deflates our self-absorption because it requires us to look beyond ourselves and focus on others.
+Intercession deflates our self-absorption by prompting us to look beyond ourselves and focus on others.

 As we also have forgiven our debtors.
-We forgive those who have hurt us even if they lack remorse because God persistently offers forgiveness to those who have sinned against him, even if they constantly reject it.
+We forgive those who have hurt us, even if they lack remorse, because God persistently offers forgiveness to those who have sinned against him, even when they continually reject it.

-An unwillingness to forgive others when we are capable of forgiveness evidences a hard heart toward God.
+An unwillingness to forgive when we are capable of doing so evidences a hardened heart toward God.

-Forgiving others and asking God to be merciful to them softens our heart.
+Forgiving others and asking God to be merciful toward them softens our heart.

 And lead us not into temptation but deliver us from the evil one.
-We are innately inclined to act on the temptations we encounter.
+We are naturally inclined to act on the temptations we encounter.
 Satan exploits this tendency.

-Asking God for moral protection acknowledges our inherent fallibility and affirms our dependence on him to live uprightly in this ungodly world.
+Asking God for moral protection acknowledges our inherent fallibility and affirms our dependence on him to live uprightly in an ungodly world.

 Personal Not Ritualistic

-We do not have to articulate the words or themes in The Lord’s Prayer each time we pray spontaneously.
+We do not need to articulate the words or themes of The Lord’s Prayer each time we pray spontaneously.

-God intends our relationship with him to be warm and personal, not cold and ritualistic.
+God intends our relationship with him to be warm and personal, not cold or ritualistic.

-The ACTS acronym is a helpful mnemonic in this regard.
+The ACTS acronym is a helpful mnemonic for this purpose.

-A—adoration: praising God for who he is and what he has done.
+A—adoration: praising God for who he is and for what he has done.

 C—confession: acknowledging our sinful nature and any specific sins that come to mind.

-T—thanksgiving: thanking God for what he has already supplied and promises to provide.
+T—thanksgiving: thanking God for what he has already supplied and what he promises to provide.

-S—supplication: our general and specific requests for God’s blessings on us and others.
+S—supplication: our general and specific requests to God for us and others.

 Unanswered Prayers